 Augmentin and amoxicillin are two types of antibiotics.
 Antibiotics help treat bacterial infections that may be too strong for the body’s immune system to clear.

 The two drugs are very similar.
-Amoxicillin is a very common type of antibiotic, and Augmentin contains amoxicillin and clavulanate or clavulanic acid, which may make it more effective against some types of infection.
+Amoxicillin is a commonly prescribed antibiotic, and Augmentin contains a combination of amoxicillin and clavulanate or clavulanic acid.
+This may make it more effective against some types of infections.

-In this article, learn about the difference between the two antibiotics and the potential side effects of each.
+Read more to learn about the differences between the two antibiotics and the potential side effects.

-It is important to note that these types of drugs do not work on viral infections, such as the common cold or flu.
+It is important to note that these drugs do not work on viral infections such as the common cold or flu.
 Taking antibiotics unnecessarily may make them less effective over time and lead to antibiotic resistance.

-Doctors use amoxicillin and Augmentin to fight off bacterial infections.
+Doctors use amoxicillin and Augmentin to treat bacterial infections.
 Learn more about their uses below:

 Many people are familiar with amoxicillin.
-It is a conventional drug that doctors prescribe to treat bacterial infections in children and adults.
+It is a conventional drug that doctors prescribe for bacterial infections in children and adults.

-Children may be more likely to receive prescriptions for amoxicillin, as it is effective against several childhood infections, and it tends not to cause many troubling side effects.
+Children may be more likely to receive prescriptions for amoxicillin, as it is effective against several childhood infections and tends to have minimal side effects.

-Doctors may recommend amoxicillin for infections such as:
+Amoxicillin treats a wide range of bacteria.
+Doctors may recommend it for infections such as:

 - ear infections